prof-tallman/csc228/guides/the_hiding_place_reading_guide_chapters_1_to_4.md

 * How they respond to inconvenience, poverty, sickness, or odd relatives
 * Whether their home feels fearful, peaceful, strict, joyful, chaotic, generous, or some mixture of these

-Main question to ponder: What kind of person would this home tend to produce?
+What kind of person would this home tend to produce?

 ### 2. Fear, Childhood, and Ordinary Life ###